lolipop99/html2canvas/readme.md

     });

-#### Why is this a fork?
+#### Why split this out from html2canvas?
 I was having difficulty with performance using any version of html2canvas greater than 0.4.1 and needed a quick fix that also allowed for high quality captures.
-Thus I rolled back to v0.4.1 and added in the scale/dpi features for this version.
+Thus I rolled back to v0.4.1 and added in the scale/dpi features for this version and re-released as I knew this wouldn't get merged in as a PR as html2canvas has had 2 full rewrites since this version released.

 -----